 It was during this time that Navy reentered intercollegiate boxing in 1976.
 Coach Emerson Smith took great pride in making sure boxing was a safe sport for young men to participate in.
 He, along with engineer professor Jack Smith, did research on twenty different materials ro come up with the safest boxing gloves and headgear.
 This combination of materials is still the standard used today in amateur boxing equipment.

 After Emerson Smith retired, he was replaced by Tom Virgets who coached for one year before moving on to coach in the professional ranks.
-Tom Virgets has since returned to Navy and is now the Deputy Physical Education Officer.
 Jim McNally came to Navy in 1986 and continues the strong boxing tradition.